ropensci/GSODR/README.md

 [![cran
 version](http://www.r-pkg.org/badges/version/GSODR)](https://cran.r-project.org/package=GSODR)

-An R package that provides a function that automates downloading and cleaning data from the "[Global Surface Summary of the Day (GSOD)](https://data.noaa.gov/dataset/global-surface-summary-of-the-day-gsod)" data provided by the US National Climatic Data Center (NCDC).
+The GSODR package is an R package that provides a function that automates downloading and cleaning data from the "[Global Surface Summary of the Day (GSOD)](https://data.noaa.gov/dataset/global-surface-summary-of-the-day-gsod)" data provided by the US National Climatic Data Center (NCDC).
 Stations are individually checked for number of missing days to assure data